AlvinZC4/Good-README-Generator/Develop/README.md

   ## Installation

-  Clone the Good README Generator repository from GitHub.
-Navigate your CLI to the folder containing the cloned repository.
-Run npm i to download the required dependencies .
+  Run npm i to install dependencies

   ## How to Use This Application

-  Use the CLI to run index in node.js
+  Run node index in the CLI and then answer the prompts

   ## Test Code

-  Run npm test using the CLI to run the test code.
+  Run npm test in order to run the test code that was used to develop this application

-  ## Contributors
+  ## Contribution Guidlines

-  Alvin Cox
+  This is an open source application that can be contributed to by anyone

   ## Ask Questions

-  e-mail: alvinzcoxiv@gmail.com
+  Visit my GitHub Page: [My GitHub Profile Page](https://github.com/AlvinZC4) -OR-
+ Drop me an e-mail at: alvinzcoxiv@gmail.com

   ## License

-  MIT License
+  This applicaton is covered under the MIT License